 |Development and deployment||Continuous development and deployment are possible.||Continuous development and deployment are very complicated.|

 |Service Startup||Quick service startup.||Time-taking service startup.|

 |Data Model||It has a federated data model, allowing each service to adopt its own data model.||It has a centralized data model.|

 |Consistency and Availability||Highly consistent and readily available.||Comparatively less consistent and available as any update will require the development process from scratch.|

 Monolithic architecture is preferred for the development of very small, simple, and light-weight applications.
-As Monolithic architecture is considered as the traditional way of application development, it is always better to have a good knowledge of the same.
+As Monolithic architecture is considered the traditional way of application development, it is always better to know the same.
 Microservice architecture is good for the development of complex applications.